Title: | Minimalist Async Evaluation Framework for R |

 For historical reasons, daemons()

-with no arguments returns the value
+with no arguments (other than

 .

-The integer number of daemons launched locally (zero if specifying ‘url’ / using a remote launcher).
+The integer number of daemons launched locally (zero if specifying

 Daemons provide a potentially more efficient solution for asynchronous operations as new processes no longer need to be created on an ad hoc basis.

-Supply the argument ‘n’ to set the number of daemons.
+to set the number of daemons.
 New background

 processes are automatically created on the local machine